-Once you notice your baggage is missing, contact the Baggage Claim Desk, which is located somewhere at the airport (usually close to baggage carousels) and inform the stuff about the situation.
-If there is no such desk around, get in touch with the airline whose aircraft you were actually on.
-Stay calm and try to talk to the staff politely – I know, you are annoyed to death but the person you are talking to is your only one contact point at the moment so it’s better to get along well with him.
+As soon as you notice your baggage is missing, contact the Baggage Claim Desk, which is located within the airport (usually near the baggage carousels) and inform the staff about the situation.
+If there is no desk around, get in touch with the airline whose aircraft you were on.
+Always treat the staff with respect – this your best hope for the moment, so it’s better to get along well.

-- reservation number (can be found on your flight ticket)
+- reservation number (found on your flight ticket)

-- baggage tag number (the tag is usually attached to your boarding pass at baggage check-in)
+- baggage tag number (usually attached to your boarding pass at check-in)

-- details of your baggage (manufacturer, size, color)
+- description of your baggage (manufacturer, size, color)

-Once the property irregularity report is completed, you’ll receive a file number and a copy of the report.
-Don’t lose it as you will need it for tracking your baggage afterward.
+Once the property irregularity report is completed, you’ll receive a filing number and a copy of the report.
+Don’t lose this: you will need it for tracking your baggage afterward.
 Make sure you also note down telephone number for the baggage desk.

 3. Request an overnight kit

-Well, you don’t need the kit if you are missing your baggage on your way home.
-However if it happens once you are abroad (I don’t know why but it happens the most frequently), you should ask for the overnight kit.
-Almost every airline has a kit ready for this kind of scenario but only a few of them provide it automatically.
-So you should ask in every case.
-The kit isn’t any special but it will definitely help in a pinch.
-It usually contains shampoo, soap, toothpaste, toothbrush and a razor with a shaving cream.
-Sometimes you can find there a deodorant, phone card, nylon stockings, after shave and XXL t-shirt you can sleep in too.
+You probably don’t need the kit if your baggage is lost on your way home.
+Somehow, however, it always seems to happen when you’re abroad.
+If that happens, you should ask for an overnight kit.
+Almost every airline has a kit ready for this kind of scenario but only a few of them provide it automatically, so you should always ask.
+The kit isn’t anything special but it will definitely help in a pinch.
+It usually contains shampoo, soap, toothpaste, a toothbrush, a razor and shaving cream.
+You may also find a deodorant, phone card, nylon stockings, aftershave and an XXL t-shirt you can sleep in.

 4. Ask for an allowance for reasonable expenses

-We asked our friends from The Points Guy – the air travel blog that teaches you how to maximize frequent flyer miles and credit cards so they work for you – and we received the following opinion on how to cover your additional expenses for delayed baggage:
+We asked our friends at The Points Guy – the air travel blog that teaches you how to maximize frequent flyer miles and credit cards to work for you – and they gave us the following opinions on how to cover your additional expenses for delayed baggage:

-With higher fees that deter people from checking bags, and better tracking technology, airlines still manage to lose suitcases from time to time.
-In those instances, your credit card can come in handy because many credit cards offer all kinds of protection if you use them to pay for travel.
-This could range from lost luggage to car rental insurance and, in the case of lost or delayed luggage, they will reimburse you for expenses while you wait to get your bag.
-So it’s worth reviewing the terms of your credit cards to see which ones will protect you best when things go wrong.
+With higher fees to deter people from checking bags – and better tracking technology – airlines still manage to lose suitcases.
+Here, your credit card may come in handy as many credit cards offer all kinds of protection if you use them to pay for travel.
+This could range from lost luggage to car rental insurance and, in the case of lost or delayed luggage, they will reimburse your expenses while you await your bag.
+Review the terms of your credit cards to see which ones will protect you best when things go wrong.

 5. Check the status, wait and be patient

-Once you’ve made all the paperwork, asked for the overnight kit and allowance for reasonable expenses, you are free to leave the airport.
-Well, right now there is really not much left that you can do except waiting for the baggage and hoping it’ll be found soon.
-Airlines usually expect that the baggage will appear on their next flight so wait at least for 24 hours and if the airline’s staff won’t contact you sooner, call the number you got at the baggage claim desk and ask about a progress.
+If you’ve completed the paperwork, asked for an overnight kit and for reasonable expenses to be covered, you are free to leave the airport.
+For now, there’s not you can do except waiting for your baggage and hoping it’ll be found soon.
+Airlines usually expect the baggage to appear on their next flight, so wait for at least 24 hours.
+If the airline’s staff still haven’t got back to you, call the number you got at the baggage claim desk and if there’s been any progress.

-In the meantime you can track the progress of your file online using the World Tracer Tool.
-With the tool, you can check the real-time status of your delayed baggage and, as needed, modify the delivery and contact information which is very useful once you change your place of stay.
+You can also track the progress of your file online, using the World Tracer Tool.
+This lets you check the current status of your delayed baggage and modify delivery and contact information, which comes in very useful once you change accommodation.

 6. Claim your rights formally

-The Montreal Convention states that you must claim your rights formally in form of written complaint in order to request a payment for your additional expenses up to EUR 1,250,-.
-It’s the same situation as above – airlines won’t give you anything until you ask them.
-In case of delayed baggage the complaint must be made at the latest within 21 days from the date of a delayed baggage delivery.
+You must claim your rights formally, in the form of a written complaint, in order to request a payment for your additional expenses, up to EUR 1,250,-, This is stated by the Montreal Convention.
+Airlines won’t give you anything until you ask them.
+In the case of delayed baggage, the complaint must be made at the latest within 21 days of the date the baggage was meant to arrive.

-Sometimes it may happen that your baggage won’t be delivered at all.
-If the delay with delivery is more than 21 days, your baggage is considered lost.
-There will be a post dedicated especially to the lost baggage issue – signup to our newsletters and we’ll keep you posted.
+There is a possibility that your baggage won’t be delivered.
+If the delivery is delayed by more than 21 days, your baggage is considered lost.
+Lost baggage will be covered in a future post – sign up to our newsletter and we’ll keep you posted.